Tax & AccountingMay 16, 2025

 Research and experimental expenditures

-The proposed bill would reinstate a deduction for domestic research and experimental expenditure costs incurred after 2024 through 2029.
+Under current law, taxpayers are required to amortize research and experimental expenditures.
+Prior to 2022, a direct expense election was available.
+The Senate bill would permanently reinstate the deduction for domestic research and experimental expenditure costs incurred after 2024.
 Taxpayers can elect whether to deduct or amortize the expenditures, though the requirement to amortize under current law is suspended while the deduction is available.
+Additionally, small businesses with average annual gross receipts of $31 million or less would be able to elect to claim the deduction retroactively to 2022.

 Qualified business income deduction

 The TCJA’s qualified business income deduction under Code Sec.
-199A would be made permanent under the proposed bill.
-Additionally, the amount of the deduction would be increased to 23 percent from the current 20 percent for tax years beginning after 2024.
+199A is set to expire for tax years beginning after 2025.
+Under the Senate bill, the qualified business income deduction would be made permanent.
 Additional changes are proposed modifying the limitations and qualification for the deduction.

 Additional provisions

-• Increase in the 179 deduction limitations after 2024
+• An increase in the 179 deduction limitations after 2024

 • An exclusion of interest received by qualified lenders secured by rural or agricultural real property